akhanalcs/ai-on-dotnet/src/ai-chat/AIChat/README.md

 # AI Chat with Custom Data
 This project is an AI chat application that demonstrates how to chat with custom data using an AI language model.

+It's a RAG (Retrieval-Augmented Generation) application that uses a vector database to store and retrieve information.
+Simply put, LLMs can't access your company's information directly.
+RAG lets you share relevant documents with the LLM, so it can answer your questions using your own data.
+[Short summary](https://youtube.com/shorts/xS55duPS-Pw?si=9iAMDJ593p34ZAG6).

 ## Resources
 - Watch this video first: [What is a Vector Database?
 Powering Semantic Search & AI Applications](https://youtu.be/gl1r1XV0SLw?si=o4pQks2d3kR9XLIo)
 - Watch the video and follow along with docs below: